-Some days ago, while talking with our CTO, Simon, he told me about a way of doing task estimations that I had never hear about before, it was called Poker Planning, he told me that the cards could be found online and that it is a fun and effective way of doing sprint planning and estimations.
+Some days ago, while talking with our CTO, Simon, he told me about a way of doing task estimations that I had never hear about before, it was called Poker Planning, he told me that the cards could be found online and that it is a fun and effective way of doing estimations.
 So I decided to try it myself with one of our teams.

 The next day I had the sprint planning session for one of our clients, MPOWER Financing, it is a typical two weeks agile sprint, so earlier in the morning I did a quick online search and download a printable deck of cards and printed 6 copies.

 Then the MPOWER team gathered in the conference room, we are 6 people on that team, so it was the perfect amount of people for the experiment.

 In the past, I would do the planning and the estimations of each task myself, I believed that because I knew all parts of the project I was the best suited to estimate everything, but after that day I realize I was wrong.